-There is no one path to a Master’s in Education, but if you are considering adding that M.Ed to your degrees, here’s what you should know.
+If you are considering adding an MEd to your degrees, here’s what you should know.

 Enrolling in Graduate School Immediately

 The disadvantage of going that route is that it might be costly with a starting teacher’s salary.
 Plus, transitioning into the classroom for a new teacher can be tough.
-Once you’re in the classroom, you may change your mind about how you’d like your career to advance later down the line.
+Once you’re in the program, you may not have time to get exposed to different specializations and may miss out on finding your perfect niche.

-For instance, if you gain your M.Ed in a general specialty right away, but later decide to become a principal, you may have missed out on the chance to get your graduate degree in a speciality you can use.
+For instance, if you gain your MEd in a general specialty right away, but later decide to become a principal, you may have missed out on the chance to get your graduate degree in a specialty you can use.

 Enrolling in Graduate School After Teaching a Few Years

-Although the path will be different for everyone, Benjamin Brusie, a high school mathematics teacher of 13 years who has his M.Ed in Instruction and Curriculum Design, advises potential graduate students to first gain some stability in their career paths.
+Although the path will be different for everyone, Benjamin Brusie, a high school math teacher of 13 years who has his MEd in Instruction and Curriculum Design, advises potential graduate students to first gain some stability in their career paths.

 For him, the decision came down to balancing the financial costs of the degree with the financial stability his job would provide.
 It didn’t make sense for him to start his degree in a role where he had any doubts about his long-term future.
 So, he waited several years until he was settled into a position he felt comfortable and secure in, and then he began applying to graduate school.